mdegans/drama_llama/README.md

 - The model doesn't load until genration starts, so there can be a long pause on first generation.
 However because `mmap` is used, on subsequent process launches, the model should already be cached by the OS.
+- Documentation is broken on `docs.rs` because `llama.cpp`'s CMakeLists.txt
+  generates code, and writing to the filesystem is not supported.
+For the moment use `cargo doc --open` instead.
+Others have fixed this by patching `llama.cpp` in their bindings, but I'm not sure I want to do that for now.

 [`llama.cpp`]: https://github.com/ggerganov/llama.cpp